mono13th/expo-ride-hailing/README.md

 1. View the planned route on a map
 1. Request a ride
 1. Once the driver has accepted the ride, you will see the car icon appear

+---

+Very loosely based on a [Udemy Course](https://www.udemy.com/taxi-app-in-react-native/), but with a complete refactor to use Expo and improve the overall code quality.